-13. How effectively are you able to balla rapport with The further setting compared to onsite.
+13. How effectively are you able to balla rapport with The fartices in a remote setting compared to onsite.
 Building rapport with grantees is more effective remotely 9% Building rapport with grantees is about as effective remotely 47% Building rapport with grantees is less effective remotely 33% I do not know/I have no basis for comparison 11%